Our recommendation: avoid contacting or doing business with Ontario Green Savings.

 If you are or have been a customer of Ontario Green Savings, please help us improve this article by sending us a copy of the contract.

 How to cancel a Ontario Green Savings contract?

-- Contact the media (eg. CBC Go Public, Sean O’Shea at Global News or Pat Foran at CTV News) and ask them to publish your story.
+- Contact the media (eg. CBC Go Public) and ask them to publish your story.
 Customers who have had their stories published usually have their contract concerns resolved.

-- Order a copy of your home’s parcel register to see if there is a lien on your home or have a lawyer do a title check to see if they have registered any illegal liens against your property: https://www.ontariohvacscam.com
+- Have a lawyer do a title check to see if any illegal liens have been registered against your property: https://www.ontariohvacscam.com

 - Buyout the contract

 Note: Section 184 of the Criminal Code states that recording private conversations is legal as long as one of the parties involved in the call consents to the recording.

 Ontario Green Savings